confidential-computing/governance/scoping.md

 [Appendix A](#markdown-header-appendix-a-related-terminology).

 The solid blue lines indicate that the area is clearly already in scope for CCC discussion and projects.
-The dotted blue lines indicate uncertainty as to whether they would (or should) fall into any intended definition of "confidential computing" and/or scope of the CCC.
+The dotted blue lines indicate initial uncertainty as to whether they would (or should) fall into any intended definition of "confidential computing" and/or scope of the CCC.